CityOfZion/neo-tools/README.md

       - Asset Detail: get_asset_detail
 * Crypto
   * shacli support added for SHA256 and HMAC SHA256
+* Neon-js RPC Implementation
+  * neon-js/cli/rpc/query.js - dynamic query construction
+  * neon-js/cli/rpc/getConnectionCount.js - Gets the current number of connections for the node
+  * neon-js/cli/rpc/getPeers.js - Gets a list of nodes that are currently connected/disconnected/bad by this node
+  * neon-js/cli/rpc/getRawMemPool - Gets a list of unconfirmed transactions in memory
+  * neon-js/cli/rpc/getVersion - Gets version information of this node
+  * neon-js/cli/rpc/validateAddress - Verify that the address is a correct NEO address
 * Neo Status - Performs health checks on Neo Network - See sectoin "Neo Status" Below
   * Vitals included:
     * version